mir1198yusuf/incremental-replication/README.md

 - No near-future plans to add parallelism in sync.
 For me, this (one table at a time) was required but it could be limitation for others.
 - Only `incremental-deduped` mode is supported for now.
 - This will not work on Windows for now.
 This has been tested only on Ubuntu and Mac OS.
 Open a Node.js shell and run `process.platform`.
 If you get `linux` or `darwin`, this script will work.
-- To keep things simple at destination, it only syncs the table structure and data.
-It does not sync any type of constraints, custom types in destination.
+- To keep things simple at destination, it only syncs the base-table structure and data.
+It does not sync any type of constraints, custom types or views in destination.
 For `USER-DEFINED` type columns in source, it uses `text` type columns in destination.
 Please do not create any indexes, views, etc in destination as it will interfere will tool's normal functioning (when schema change is detected in source) and manual intervention will be needed.

 ### Roadmap